-South Africa's Ramaphosa to announce departure of finance minister Nene: ANC source
+Former South African central bank governor Mboweni takes over as finance minister

-JOHANNESBURG (Reuters) - South African President Cyril Ramaphosa will announce the departure of Finance Minister Nhlanhla Nene at a news conference at 1430 GMT, a senior source in the ruling African National Congress told Reuters.
+CAPE TOWN (Reuters) - South African President Cyril Ramaphosa said on Tuesday that he had accepted the resignation of Finance Minister Nhlanhla Nene and appointed former central bank governor Tito Mboweni as his replacement.

-“He is gone,” the source told Reuters, in response to a question as to whether Ramaphosa had decided to remove Nene.
-The source would not reveal the name of Nene’s replacement.

-Nene is facing calls to resign after he admitted to visiting the Gupta brothers, friends of scandal-plagued former president Jacob Zuma who have been accused of high-level influence-peddling, and failing to disclose the meetings earlier.
+Nene faced calls to resign after he admitted visiting the Gupta brothers, friends of scandal-plagued former president Jacob Zuma who have been accused of high-level influence-peddling, and failing to disclose the meetings earlier.

 Zuma and the Guptas have denied any wrongdoing.